iontank/ThrowingBagels/src/demos/README.md

 To run from the ThrowingBagels install dir: `./launcher bin/smoke`

+## Color
+`color` sets the LEDs to a solid color, supplied on the command line.
+Obeys your `leds.config` file.

+To run from the ThrowingBagels install dir: `./launcher bin/color 0xFF0000` (or any hex triplet).

 ## Multidemo
 `multidemo` is a much more complex demo program, suitable for making full hardware testbeds.
 It supports a huge number of configuration flags.
 Run `bin/multidemo --help` for more info.